-Control the aesthetics and improve the navigability of HTML ietf.org RFC and Draft docs.
+Control the aesthetics and improve the navigability of HTML ietf.org RFC documents.
 Optional automatic redirects from TXT docs.

 This extension will be initiated when viewing a selection of ietf.org pages.

-Although it's primary purpose is to restyle Drafts and RFCs in accordance with the user's preferences, it will also:
+Although it's primary purpose is to restyle HTML RFCs in accordance with the user's preferences, it will also:

 • Unearths a color coded legend present in all HTML RFC pages to make it more accessible by the addition of some new HTML, styling, and scripting.
 Its accesskey is "L" and can also be accessed with a click or tap.

-• Optionally (disabled by default) automatically redirect from plain text RFCs and Drafts to their HTML versions.
+• Optionally (disabled by default) automatically redirect from plain text RFCs to their HTML versions.

 The restyling is mostly color oriented but includes:

 • Optional (enabled by default) hiding of chunks of white space and "page separators" featured as headers and footers when printing the documents.

 • An adjustable (from none to shampooed-and-blow-dried-puppy) fuzzy border around the text content to reduce tunnel vision when reading long documents.